elleracompany/commerce-klarna-checkout/README.md

 Contact us on support@ellera.no or create a new issue in [GitHub](https://github.com/ellera/commerce-klarna-checkout/issues).

+You can also reach us by messaging @Jorgen on Discord.

+The plugin logs errors and transactions to `@storage/logs/commerce-klarna-checkout.log`.
+Please provide the relevant logs when reaching out.

 ## Setup

 1. Make sure you have set the store location in `Commerce -> Store Settings -> Store Location`